The Sawdust Ring: Plot

 Two children who want to become circus performers run away from home.
 The mother of the girl is ill and has been sent to the hospital, while the father of the boy is a junk dealer.
-They finally arrive at the circus of Colonel Simmonds (Richardson) and obtain employment.
-When Janet Magie (Love) falls from a horse, Simmonds learns that she is actually his daughter and through her is able to contact his wife, who had left him due to a misunderstanding.
+They finally arrive at the circus of Colonel Simmonds and obtain employment.
+When Janet Magie falls from a horse, Simmonds learns that she is actually his daughter and through her is able to contact his wife, who had left him due to a misunderstanding.
 This results in a happy reunion.